-Is Buying Life Insurance for Your Pet an Expensive Mistake?
+Is Buying Life Insurance for Your Pet Worth it?

 In most cases, the answer is "No." It is rare for animals to have income potential, so although your pet may have incalculable value to your family, in the eyes of insurance companies, it is worth only its value on paper.
 That is to say, the value assigned to it will be either the price you paid to purchase it, or the cost to replace it with a pet of the same breed.
 Emotional value does not come into play.
 There are exceptions, of course.
 Rare breeds, show dogs, and famous pets frequently have an assessed value that greatly exceeds their purchase or replacement price.